salejandro/EGiG-MBIOD/Practical guide.md

    You will also use some `Python` scripts that are available in the 'scripts' folder

-5. Once all the bioinformatics tools have been installed, test that they work correctly by typing the name of the program followed bt the flag -`h`:
+5. Once all the bioinformatics tools have been installed, test that they work correctly by typing the name of the program with the flag -`h`:

    ```bash
    mafft -h